James Napper Tandy: Planning a revolution in exile

 Sympathy with the French Revolution was rapidly spreading in Ireland.
-A meeting of some 6,000 people in Belfast voted a congratulatory address to the French nation in July 1791.
-In the following year, Napper Tandy took a leading part in organising a new military association in Ireland modelled after the French National Guards; they professed republican principles, and on their uniform the cap of liberty instead of the crown surmounted the Irish harp.
+A meeting of some 6,000 people in Belfast voted for a congratulatory address to the French nation in July 1791.
+In the following year, Napper Tandy took a leading part in organising a new military association in Ireland modelled after the French National Guards; they professed republican principles, and on their uniform, the cap of liberty instead of the crown surmounted the Irish harp.
 Tandy also, with the purpose of bringing about a fusion between the Defenders and the United Irishmen, took the oath of the Defenders, a Roman Catholic society whose agrarian and political violence had been increasing for several years.

 He was about to be tried in 1793 for distributing a seditious pamphlet in County Louth when the government found out he had taken the oath of the Defenders.
 Being threatened with prosecution for this step, and also for libel, he took refuge by changing his Dublin address often.
-In 1795 he fled to the United States, where he remained till 1798.
-In February of that year he went to Paris, where a number of Irish refugees, the most prominent of whom was Wolfe Tone, were assembled, planning rebellion in Ireland to be supported by a French invasion, but quarrelling among themselves over tactics.
+In 1795 he fled to the United States, where he remained until 1798.
+In February of that year, he went to Paris, where a number of Irish refugees, the most prominent of whom was Wolfe Tone, were assembled, planning rebellion in Ireland to be supported by a French invasion, but quarrelling among themselves over tactics.

 Return to Ireland

 Tandy accepted the offer of a corvette, (later captured by the British and renamed Anacreon), from the French government and sailed from Dunkirk accompanied by a few United Irishmen, a small force of men and a considerable quantity of arms and ammunition for distribution in Ireland.
 He arrived at the isle of Arranmore, off the coast of County Donegal, on 16 September 1798.

-The locality, however, was sparsely populated and showed little enthusiasm for joining with the expedition.
+The locality, however, was sparsely populated and showed little enthusiasm for joining the expedition.
 Tandy took possession of the village of Rutland, where he hoisted an Irish flag and issued a proclamation; but learning of the defeat of Humbert's expedition, and that Connaught was now subdued, the futility of the enterprise was soon apparent.
 Tandy sailed his vessel round the north of Scotland to avoid the British fleet.
 He reached Bergen in safety having brought with him a British ship captured along the way.
 Tandy then made his way with three or four companions to the free port of Hamburg, where he met a British officer whom he warned to hide from the French agents.
 A peremptory demand from the British government to detain the fugitives was acceded to despite a counter-threat from the French Directory.
 In 1799 HMS Xenophon, under Commander George Sayer, brought Tandy and some of his associates back to England as state prisoners.